janickr/kaspersmicrobit/README.md

 # Kasper's microbit

-A package to connect to the Bluetooth LE GATT services of paired bbc micro:bit devices
+A python package to make a connection to a bbc microbit by means of the Bluetooth LE GATT services exposed by the microbit

 Example:
 ```python